Monday Sunrise Briefing: Military coup after Myanmar election

 2. Protests rattle Kremlin.
 For the second weekend in a row, protest rallies against the jailing of opposition activist Alexei Navalny were held across Russia.
 More than 5,100 people were arrested, including Navalny’s wife.
 Despite Kremlin threats of jail terms, warnings to social media groups, and tight police cordons, the protests again engulfed cities across Russia's 11 time zones.
 In most cases, Sunday’s marches were reportedly somewhat smaller and met with a more aggressive police response than last week’s protests, suggesting growing determination among Navalny’s supporters and the Kremlin.
 Some protesters held up toilet brushes, a reference to the golden ones worth $850 allegedly purchased for a lavish palace on Russia's Black Sea coast that Navlany says is owned by President Vladimir Putin.
 “I do not want my grandchildren to live in such a country," said 55-year-old Vyacheslav Vorobyov, a marcher in Yekaterinburg told the Associated Press..
 "I want them to live in a free country.”

 3. A bipartisan negotiation?
-A group of 10 Republican senators released an approximately $600 billion pandemic relief plan Sunday challenging President Biden’s $1.9 billion proposal.
+A group of 10 Republican senators released an approximately $600 billion pandemic relief plan Sunday challenging President Biden’s $1.9 trillion proposal.
 The senators said their counterproposal was offered "in the spirit of bipartisanship and unity."
 Mr. Biden agreed to meet with the senators Monday.
 Some political observers saw it as a “let’s meet in the middle” gambit even as Democratic lawmakers prepared to pass Biden’s plan without Republican support.
 Few details were released, but the GOP plan was reported to reduce the stimulus checks from $1,400 to 1,000 per person with much lower income limits.
 It also omits state and local aid, and there’s no federal minimum wage increase.
 Full details of the plan are expected to be released Monday.

 4. Making Bernie’s mittens.
 The kind of mittens that Sen. Bernie Sanders wore to the inauguration (and launched a thousand memes), will soon be available for sale again.
 The Vermont elementary school teacher, who made the famous recycled plastic and wool mittens (but had closed her side hustle), is now partnering with the Vermont Teddy Bear Company to meet soaring demand, with some of the proceeds going to Make-A-Wish Vermont.
 “I can't be more thrilled, because I personally can't make 18,000 pairs of mittens," Jen Ellis said Saturday, estimating how many people have contacted her.
 “Everybody will get their mittens - everybody."